 - Bunny-Ears Lawyer: He was a thoroughly eccentric man prone to childish behavior, but one of the greatest composers of all time.

-- Child Prodigy: Mozart is famous for starting the piano at age 3, composing at 5, and writing his first symphony at 8. note
+- Child Prodigy: Mozart is famous for starting the piano at age 3, composing at 5, writing his first symphony at 8 and his first opera, Apollo et Hyacinthus at 11. note

 - Clown-Car Grave: Despite the fact that Mozart was quite wealthy at the time of his death, at that point in Vienna, only aristocrats were buried individually in a crypt.
 Everyone else had to make do with being buried in a common mass grave.
 Debate still rages as to whether this, that, or the other exhumed skull was Mozart's.